Super-brawl-team/epsilon/poincare/doc/tree.md

 - `tree->logDiffWith(otherTree)` can compare trees with a diff-like output on top of the log output

-- `tree->logSerialized()` is more concise and used to focus on the mathematical logic rather than the structure
+- `tree->logSerialize()` is more concise and used to focus on the mathematical logic rather than the structure
   ```
   2+3
   ```